demisto/content/Packs/MISP/Integrations/MISPV3/README.md

 ### misp-get-organization-info

 ***
-Display organization ids and names.
+Display the organization IDs and names.

 #### Base Command